Central Synagogue offers a holistic program for anyone considering conversion to Judaism.

 No. There is no expectation that you will convert.
 Should you begin studying with the intention of converting, but realize conversion is not for you, you are still welcome to finish the course.
 Your individual meetings with the rabbi will help you flesh out issues pertaining to your decision whether to convert.

-If I am considering conversion to Judaism because of a significant other, should that person also attend the class with me?
+If I am considering conversion and my partner is Jewish, should my partner attend class with me?

 Absolutely.
 This is strongly encouraged.